lyzsk/mall/README.md

         return CommonResult.success(sb.toString(), "获取验证码成功");
 ```

-## SpringTask auto cancel order
+## SpringTask auto cancel order and RabbitMQ delay message

-If user places an order for a product:
+Implement `OmsPortalOrderController` and `OmsPortalOrderService`, If user places an order for a product:

 1. lock products in inventory.
-2. generate an order based on the products information purchased by the user
+2. generate order with orderId.
-3. set SpringTask, check payment succeful every 10 minutes.
+3. SpringTask set order timeout in 60 minutes (`@Scheduled(cron = "0 0/10 * ? * ?")`)
-4. If user didn't pay in 60 minutes (`@Scheduled(cron = "0 0/10 * ? * ?")`):
+4. If order timeout, send delayed message to MQ, with `delayTimes` 30s, cancel order.
-    - cancel order, release locked items
+5. If user didn't pay in time, process cancel order, release locked products.

 ### Preview